mike-seger/sql-commander/README.md

 # sql-commander

 An SQL utility hosted within a Spring Boot application.
-The main purpose is to provide an SQL client as a single JAR file, which can be used in environment, where no GUI and no native clients are available, to access a DB.
+The main purpose is to provide an SQL client as a single JAR file.
+It allows to access a DB in environments, where no GUI and no native clients are available.

 ## Run the application
 mvn spring-boot:run